WE LIKE TO WORK

 * Colleges who want to illustrate the caliber of their staff with interviews with key professors and instructors, alumni success stories, and current student insights to promote admissions and boost donor involvement.

 These examples demonstrate how podcasts work to strengthen a company’s standing beyond advertising, effectively promote loyalty, and give the listener more confidence in their product or service.

 The secret is to engage the listener with story telling, not to bang them over the head with your latest product offering.
 You want them to come to you and the more you involve the audience with valuable content, the more it becomes a real conversation.

 Douglas Stevens is an audio and music producer in Boston and co-owner of Handsome Brothers Music and Creative Audio & Music. (reprinted from Linkedin July 2015)

 Don't fool yourself and think,

 "It's simple.
 All I need is a Mac and a mic."

 Good audio is critical and you owe that to the listener.

 If you are serious and want to increase your potential for success, hire an audio pro with podcast production experience.

-DO YOUR RESEARCH AND LEARN AS MUCH AS POSSIBLE ABOUT THE MEDIUM BEFORE DEVELOPING YOUR OWN PODCAST.
+IT'S CRUCIAL THAT YOU RESEARCH AND LEARN AS MUCH AS POSSIBLE ABOUT THE PODCAST MEDIUM BEFORE DEVELOPING YOUR OWN.